The Cranberries singer Dolores O'Riordan's death not suspicious

 LONDON — The death of Dolores O'Riordan, lead singer of Irish rock band The Cranberries, is not being treated as suspicious.

-The singer was in London to record vocals for a cover of her band's hit "Zombies" by Los Angeles Bad Wolves when her death was announced Monday.
+The singer was in London to record vocals for a cover of her band's hit "Zombie" by Los Angeles band Bad Wolves when her death was announced Monday.

 Officers were called to a hotel where "a 46-year-old woman was pronounced dead at the scene," a police spokeswoman told NBC News.

 "Her death is not being treated as suspicious," she said.
-Police did not release her name as per their guidelines as the death is not being treated as suspicious and a report is now being compiled for the coroner.
+Police did not release her name as per their guidelines and a report is now being compiled for the coroner.

 Dan Waite of music label Eleven Seven said O'Riordan left him a voice message early Monday saying she was looking forward to the recording.
 He said "she sounded full of life, was joking and excited to see me and my wife this week."

-Note: CORRECTION (Jan.
-16, 1:55 p.m.): An earlier version of this article misstated the song Dolores O’Riordan was in Londong to record at the time of her death.
-It was “Zombie,” not “Zombies.”